 - According to the Minnesota Office of Environmental Assistance, the average office worker uses 10,000 sheets of paper each year.
 The U.S. EPA estimates that paper and paperboard account for almost 40 percent of our garbage.

 - Office waste costs UK business £15bn (~$19mil USD)

 - When you use recycled paper instead of “virgin” paper, you are contributing to saving 7,000 gallons of water per ton of paper produced.
 That water can be better used combating the effects of drought.
 You’re also offsetting the 900,000,000 trees per year chopped down to make paper.

 In the era of the Green Economy, it’s essential for every business to have an effective recycling program in place.
 An effective program focuses on reducing waste, reusing useful materials and recycling them.
 Ineffective office collection programs tend to generate a lot of waste, require regular maintenance and expensive waste disposal.
+Launching an office recycling program may seem like a daunting task, but when you break it down, it really isn’t that difficult.
+With the help of a few co-workers, you can easily get your company recycling program up and running in just a few weeks.
 Bearing these things in mind, let’s take a look at 8 key ways to enhance the effectiveness of your workplace waste management program.

 - Always begin with a preliminary waste audit to categorize and quantify your campus waste